 Coffee & Craft

-Our Coffee & Craft group meets weekly from Sept-June to provide an opportunity for friendship, support and outreach among women in the community within a fun environment as we create crafts and enjoy coffee and a chat.
+Our Coffee & Craft group meets weekly on Thursdays at 11am in the Welcome Centre from Sept-June to provide an opportunity for friendship, support and outreach among women in the community within a fun environment as we create crafts and enjoy coffee and a chat.
 Bring your own craft, join in with a group craft or just enjoy the chat!

 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.